joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 In the diagram below (you can ignore 'Assembly Lanugage' for now):
 - 💻 `Hardware` is your computer
 - 0️⃣1️⃣ `Machine Code` is the binary code that is giving your computer instructions
-- 📝 `High-Level Lanugages` are sitting on top of everything, getting *compiled* into binary code for the computer to understand.
+- 📝 `High-Level Lanugages` are sitting on top of everything, getting <kbd>compiled</kbd> into binary code for the computer to understand.

 ![Machine Code](assets/machinecode.png)